Herefordshire and Worcestershire Health and Care NHS Trust Privacy Policy

 There are 8 rights under the UK GDPR; the relevant rights to this Privacy Notice are considered below.

-• Right to be Informed - This Privacy Notice is our main way of letting you know what personal information we hold about you and who we share it with etc. We have endeavoured to be as open and as honest as we can in this Notice, ensuring that we use concise, easily understood information that is written in clear and plain language.
-If there are any parts of this Privacy Notice that you do not understand then please get in touch with the HWHCT Data Protection Officer.
+Right to be Informed - This Privacy Notice is our main way of letting you know what personal information we hold about you and who we share it with etc. We have endeavoured to be as open and as honest as we can in this Notice, ensuring that we use concise, easily understood information that is written in clear and plain language.
+If there are any parts of this Privacy Notice that you do not understand then please get in touch with our Data Protection Officer.
 The contact details are below.

 Data Security